 If this is your first time registering at the certificate level, welcome!
 If you've taken a course with us before, but are just starting a certificate program, please be in touch with the Registrar's office who will assist you with getting your account status updated.

-Students can drop a course online by logging into your account in the upper right hand corner.
+To drop or withdrawal a class, log into your account on opencampus.newschool.edu in the upper right hand corner.
 Go to “Manage Registration” and choose to “Web Drop.”

 Finding My Class